StackVista/stackstate-docs/develop/developer-guides/custom-functions/functions.md

 ## Overview

 Functions in StackState are predefined scripts that transform input into an output.
-They are called by StackState on-demand.
+They're called by StackState on-demand.
 For example, when a component changes state, new telemetry flows in or a user triggers an action.
 Advanced users can develop their own functions to customize StackState.
 These functions can then be exported and [packaged with a custom StackPack](../stackpack/develop_stackpacks.md).

 ## Function types